 - 2.1 Party A hereby represents and warrants to Party B as follows: - (1) Party A is a limited liability company validly incorporated and legally existing under the laws of China, has independent legal personality, and has independent legal status and full legal capacity to execute, deliver and perform the Agreement, and neither its execution of the Agreement nor its performance of its obligations hereunder shall violate any relevant laws, regulations or government orders, or conflict with any contract or agreement to which it is a Party or that is binding on its assets. - (2) Party A's acts such as the execution of the Agreement, performance of all of its obligations hereunder, and grant of the license for the Specified Intellectual Properties hereunder have been or shall be fully authorized as necessary.
-The Agreement is legally and duly executed and delivered by Party A. The Agreement constitutes a legal and binding obligation of Party A and may be enforced against Party A according to the terms of the Agreement. - (3) Party A has the legal ownership or right to use the Specified Intellectual Properties (including but not limited to patents, trademarks, copyrights, know-how, trade secrets, etc.) and may grant Party B, in accordance with law, a license to use the Specified Intellectual Properties.
+The Agreement is legally and duly executed and delivered by Party A. The Agreement constitutes a legal and binding obligation of Party A and may be enforced against Party A according to the terms of the Agreement. - (3) Party A's affiliated entities in China have the legal ownership or right to use the Specified Intellectual Properties (including but not limited to patents, trademarks, copyrights, know-how, trade secrets, etc.) and may grant Party B, in accordance with law, a license to use the Specified Intellectual Properties.
 To the best of Party A's knowledge, there are no matters that might cause any Specified Intellectual Properties to be invalid or cannot be licensed.
-To the best of Party A's knowledge, there are no matters that might cause any Specified Intellectual Properties to be invalid or cannot be licensed.
-As far as the Specified Intellectual Properties are concerned, Party A does not infringe on other's intellectual property, trade secret, proprietary information or other similar rights, and there is no known infringement by any third party on the Specified Intellectual Properties legally owned by Party A. - 2.2 Party B hereby represents and warrants to Party A as follows: - (1) Party B is a limited liability company validly incorporated and legally existing under the laws of China, has independent legal personality, and has independent legal status and full legal capacity to execute, deliver and perform the Agreement, and neither its execution of the Agreement nor its performance of its obligations hereunder shall violate any relevant laws, regulations or government orders, or conflict with any contract or agreement to which it is a Party or that is binding on its assets. - (2) Party B's acts such as execution of the Agreement, performance of all of its obligations hereunder, and acceptance of the license for the Specified Intellectual Properties hereunder have been or shall be fully authorized as necessary.
+Party A's affiliated entities in China own the Specified Intellectual Properties, and are not involved in infringement or illegal use of any intellectual property rights, title or interest of any third party.
+As far as the Specified Intellectual Properties are concerned, Party A's affiliated entities in China do not infringe on other's intellectual property, trade secret, proprietary information or other similar rights, and there is no known infringement by any third party on the Specified Intellectual Properties legally owned by Party A's affiliated entities in China. - 2.2 Party B hereby represents and warrants to Party A as follows: - (1) Party B is a limited liability company validly incorporated and legally existing under the laws of China, has independent legal personality, and has independent legal status and full legal capacity to execute, deliver and perform the Agreement, and neither its execution of the Agreement nor its performance of its obligations hereunder shall violate any relevant laws, regulations or government orders, or conflict with any contract or agreement to which it is a Party or that is binding on its assets. - (2) Party B's acts such as execution of the Agreement, performance of all of its obligations hereunder, and acceptance of the license for the Specified Intellectual Properties hereunder have been or shall be fully authorized as necessary.
 The Agreement is legally and duly executed and delivered by Party B. The Agreement constitutes a legal and binding obligation of Party B and may be enforced against Party B according to the terms of the Agreement.